zaimabdullah/laravel-10-blog/NOTE-ME.md

 #### whenever user open a post/article, we save that view and also userId(maybe ip address and user agent so that we have information from which location user checking our posts and from which browsers).

-#### gonna create migration and save post views

-#### in admin panel we display for each post/article how many view it gets So later we can do sort based on that.

 Run php artisan make:model PostView -m.
 Add column field in create_post_views_table.php.